sahildave/sahildave.github.io/index.md

 image: null
 author: null
 ---
-I have been designing and developing for more than 3 years.
+I have been designing and developing for more than 4 years.

-Currently at Juspay Technologies, Bangalore, I create systems and bridges between design and development teams.
+Currently in Bangalore, I love to create user-centric design for the problems at hand.
+If there is a need to develop them, I can do that as well.

-I’ve also helped in creating "Juspay Safe”; The world’s first mobile payment browser for secure 1–Click experience.
-It’s being used by all top companies in India including Uber, Amazon and Flipkart.
+In the past, I’ve also helped in creating "Juspay Safe”; The world’s first mobile payment browser used by all major companies including Uber, Amazon and Flipkart.
+I had my own digital library startup where I had designed & developed Android app, dashboards and website.

+I love to travel and make sure I am out of the city at least once a month.
+My last favourite destination was Taiwan.